Atem18/atemlire/_pages/contact.md

 permalink: "/contact/"

 ---
-Hi, if you want more info on me or to hire me, please contact me at contact@kevin-messer.net
+Hi, if you want more info on me or to hire me : contact at kevin-messer dot net